 Missing the tranquility of the forest, I took a course in permaculture design at The Living Centre just outside of London, Ontario.
-I am now building a business — that of educating the public about the importance of finding and harvesting the natural foods that are available in any forest.
-Now I am a Permaculture Design Specialist and my new venture is called Let’s Eat A Forest!
+Now as a Permaculture Design Specialist, I educate people about the importance of finding and harvesting the natural foods that are available in nearby woods.
+Voila!
+Let’s Eat A Forest was born.

-Many years ago, sitting at a large drafting table, staring out at a municipal airport, I felt unfulfilled and incomplete.
-I remembered a friend telling me that he was starting university, taking forestry.
-I was intrigued, so I also enrolled.
-Fast forward 4 years, and I was a capital F Forester!
-For several years, I taught forestry, worked in a greenhouse, and ran a program that put over 8 million trees in the ground.
+Many years ago, sitting at a large drafting table, staring out at a small municipal airport, I felt unfulfilled.
+A friend suggesting that I enrol in forestry at the local university.
+I was intrigued.
+Fast forward to graduation.
+I was a Forester!
+For several years, I taught forestry, did consulting for a paper mill, worked in a greenhouse, and ran a program that put millions of trees in the ground.

-Two years ago, I enhanced my education with a permaculture design course, and in 2017 I started my business.
+A few years ago, I enhanced my education with a permaculture design course, and started my business.

-Now to combine forestry with permaculture, I decided to focus on guiding people through the woods, showing them perennial edible plants, giving them instructions on harvesting responsibly, and blogging about becoming a true forest forager.
+Now I combine forestry with permaculture, guiding people through the woods, showing them perennial edible plants, giving instructions on harvesting responsibly, and blogging about becoming a true forest forager.

 In 2016, I was a landscaper and gardener at a large estate just outside of London, Ontario.
-I had hands-on experience planting, pruning and cutting trees, maintaining a pond, cutting brush as well as lawns, laying sod, painting and staining, and getting quotes for building a shed.
+I had hands-on experience pruning and cutting trees, maintaining a pond, cutting brush as well as lawns, laying sod, planting and transplanting trees.

-This experience led to a contract to do an edible garden in a shaded urban setting.
-The soil was sandy, each site was only 17 x 5 feet long, and they had to have aesthetic appeal.
-After much remediation and planting in the fall, the project blossomed and now is a beautiful, edible, landscape with strawberries, fiddleheads, aronia berries, honeysuckle fruit, catmint, daylilies, and violets.
+This experience led to a contract to grow an edible garden in a shaded urban setting.
+In sandy soil, each of four sites was only 17 x 5 feet, and aesthetic appeal was required.
+After much remediation and planting, the project blossomed and now is a beautiful, edible landscape with strawberries, fiddleheads, aronia berries, honeysuckle fruit, catmint, daylilies, and violets.
 Because all of these plants are perennials, they are planted once, pruned once a year, and beautiful throughout.

 We acquired more projects in woodlots outside London.
 Now we harvest rosehips, wild leeks, small but delicious strawberries, violets, summer greens for salads, berries, nuts, and seeds.